 Karlovy Vary is most famous for its incredible hot springs that are dotted all over the city.
 The piping hot mineral water is what has attracted people to Karlovy Vary from all over the world.
 The strongest, most popular hot spring (Vridlo), sits within the ‘Hot Spring Colonnade’.

 The 12-meter high fountain produces mineral water at a temp of 73 degrees!
-Because of this, the water has to be cooled slightly for people to drink and separated into five bowls.
+Because of this, the water has to be separated into five bowls to / and cool down slightly for people to drink it.